I’ve been on a carnivore diet for over a decade, and pork is a regular part of my diet.

 Meats are divided into red and white meat based on their color, i.e., the amount of myoglobin found in an animal's muscles.

-A protein called myoglobin is a high-quality protein that makes the meat red when exposed to oxygen [2].
+Myoglobin is a high-quality protein that makes the meat red when exposed to oxygen [2].

 For example, fish and poultry are considered white meat, and they have less myoglobin than red meats, so their color isn’t as red.

-Muscles that are exercised have more myoglobin because they need more oxygen to work properly, so this meat is darker.
+Exercised muscles have more myoglobin because they need more oxygen to work properly, so this meat is darker.

 Packaged and processed meats also have color variations.
 Beef, lamb, pork, and veal should be cherry red, dark cherry red, or pale pink, while poultry should be white to yellow.